melaniehuang/creative-coding-studio/course-material/week-01.md

 [circle()](https://processing.org/reference/circle_.html)
 [ellipse()](https://processing.org/reference/ellipse_.html)

-The two parts you're looking for are:
+The two parts you're looking for are...

 The **example** code - the one you can just copy, paste and manipulate:
 ```processing
 ellipse(56, 46, 55, 55);